erdogant/findpeaks/docs/source/Performance.rst

    +---------+

 The homology-persistence plots can help to filter the thousands of hits that are mostly alongside the diagonal and therefore not of interest.
 Only a few points seems to be of interest; numbers one to eight.
+With this knowledge we can set the *limit* paramater and remove the false positive peaks.

 .. |fig12| image:: ../figs/fig_persistence_largedataset.png